 BDOF is used to refine the bi-prediction signal of a CU at the 4×4 subblock level.
 BDOF is applied to a CU if it satisfies all the following conditions:

 The CU is coded using “true” bi-prediction mode, i.e., one of the two reference pictures is prior to the current picture in display order and the other is after the current picture in display order

+The distances (i.e. POC difference) from two reference pictures to the current picture are same

+Both reference pictures are short-term reference pictures.

 The CU is not coded using affine mode or the ATMVP merge mode